DanielKeep/rust-scan-rules/README.md

 v0.1.2 was tested against `rustc` versions 1.3.0-1.6.0, 1.8.0-beta.1, and nightly 2016-03-04.

+* Due to a breaking change, `scan-rules` is not compatible with `regex` version 0.1.66 or higher.

 * `rustc` < 1.7 will have only concrete implementations of `ScanFromStr` for the `Everything`, `Ident`, `Line`, `NonSpace`, `Number`, `Word`, and `Wordish` scanners for `&str` and `String` output types.
 1.7 and higher will have generic implementations for all output types such that `&str: Into<Output>`.

 * `rustc` < 1.5 will not support scanning the `SocketAddrV4` and `SocketAddrV6` types, due to missing `FromStr` implementations.